iblagojevic/generic-dao/README.md

 # generic-dao
-Provides Hibernate- and Spring-based DAO layer using generics, so it can be used with any Hibernate domain object in Spring environment
+Provides Hibernate- and Spring-based DAO layer using generics, so it can be used with any Hibernate domain object in Spring environment without the need to create dedicated data access interfaces for each domain class.

-example:
+Examples of usages:

 ```
 ...